jaytimm/google-ngrams-and-r/README.md

 #### 4c Filtering features based on frequency

-So, at this point, the composition of the matrices is limited to lexemes included in the common lexicon.
-However, the actual term & feature composition of each matrix is different. \[Perhaps demonstrate.\]
+At this point, the composition of the matrices is limited to lemmas included in the common lexicon.
+However, two issues remain:

-While differing number of terms is not necessarily problematic, we want term vectors/embeddings to be comprised of (co-occurrence frequencies with) the same features.
+-   First, the actual term & feature composition of each matrix is still different.
+While differing number of terms is not necessarily problematic, we want term embeddings to be comprised of the same features historically.

-A common approach to homogenizing features across historical TFMs is frequency-based. ...
-From a histroical perspective, ...
+-   Second, our matrices are still comprised of a substantial number of features, even after lemmatization (max ~22k, per composition of commom lexicon), making for super-sparse term vectors.

+To address the first issue, we limit features to only those that occur in every quarter-century of the full corpus.
+To address the second issue, we limit features to only those that occur within a given frequency range.

-Here, we extract frequencies from each quarter-century TFM via matrix diagonals.
+Below, we extract lemma frequencies from each quarter-century TFM via matrix diagonals.

 ``` r
 freqs_by_gen <- lapply(1:8, function (x)